Europe's cable sector braces for more deals

 These groups are aiming to surf on investor interest in cable, which is especially strong after three of Europe's biggest listed cable companies have been bought out and are no longer open to equity investors.

-Liberty has taken two listed companies - Britain's Virgin Media for $16 billion (£9,643,782,773.79) last year and Holland's Ziggo for $6.7 billion on Monday - off the table.
+Liberty has taken two listed companies - Britain's Virgin Media for $16 billion (9 billion pounds) last year and Holland's Ziggo for $6.7 billion (4.0 billion pounds) on Monday - off the table.
 Vodafone also beat out Liberty to buy Germany's biggest cable group Kabel Deutschland for 7.7 billion euros last year.

 Some analysts say Liberty could go further by buying the remaining 42 percent of Belgian cable operator Telenet (TNET.BR) that it does not already own.
 It tried last year but its 2 billion euro bid was rejected.